Network Policy Server

 Network Policy and Access Services (NPAS) is a component of Windows Server 2008.
 It replaces the Internet Authentication Service (IAS) from Windows Server 2003.
-NPAS helps you safeguard the health and security of a network.
 The NPAS server role includes Network Policy Server (NPS), Health Registration Authority (HRA), and Host Credential Authorization Protocol (HCAP).
 In Windows Server 2003, IAS is the Microsoft implementation of a Remote Authentication Dial-In User Service (RADIUS) server.
 In Windows Server operating systems later than Windows Server 2003, IAS is renamed to NPS.

 Overview

 NPS is a role service in Windows Server 2008 which can function as: